Daiteap/daiteap-ui/app/docs/docs/service_catalog.md

 #### Nextcloud

 Nextcloud is a suite of client-server software for creating and using file hosting services.
 It is enterprise-ready with comprehensive support options.

+!!! note
+    Clusters can have only one Nextcloud instance at a time.